Low-energy hole subband dispersions in a cylindrical Ge nanowire: the effects of the nanowire growth direction: The perturbation result

-where $\boldsymbol \tau$ is the `spin' (pseudo spin) operator defined in the Hilbert subspace spanned by the lowest two orbital states at $k_{z}R=0$, ${\bf s}$ is real hole spin operator, and the effective hole mass $m^{*}_{h}$ and the `spin'-orbit coupling coefficient $C$ may be related to those parameters $k_{m}$ and $\Delta\,E$ shown in Fig.~\ref{fig_subbandH}(a).

 Let us discuss the validity of using the Luttinger-Kohn Hamiltonian in the spherical approximation in calculating the hole subband dispersions.
-First, the spherical approximation, i.e., $\gamma_{2}$ in Eq.~(\ref{eq_H0}) is replaced by $\gamma_{s}=(2\gamma_{2}+3\gamma_{3})/5$~\cite{PhysRevB.84.195314}, indeed qualitatively well reproduces the low-energy hole subband structure in the nanowire, i.e., the double-well anticrossing structure.
+First, the spherical approximation, i.e., $\gamma_{2}$ in Eq.~(\ref{eq_H0}) is replaced by $\gamma_{s}=(2\gamma_{2}+3\gamma_{3})/5$~\cite{PhysRevB.84.195314}, indeed qualitatively reproduces the low-energy hole subband structure in the nanowire, i.e., the double-well anticrossing structure.
 Note that the simple choice $\gamma_{s}=\gamma_{2}$ cannot give rise to the reasonable hole subband structure (see Fig.~\ref{fig_subbandH0}).
-Second, the choice $\gamma_{s}=(2\gamma_{2}+3\gamma_{3})/5$ nicely reproduces the hole subband dispersions~\cite{PhysRevB.84.195314,RL2022a} for some special nanowire growth directions, e.g., $\theta\approx35^{\circ}$ in our case.
+Second, the choice $\gamma_{s}=(2\gamma_{2}+3\gamma_{3})/5$ nicely reproduces the hole subband dispersions~\cite{PhysRevB.84.195314,RL2022a} in some special nanowire growth directions, e.g., $\theta\approx34^{\circ}$ in our case (see Fig.~\ref{fig_comparsion}).
+Note that an overall constant energy is added or removed to each $\theta$ line in order to let all the dispersions in Fig.~\ref{fig_comparsion} have the same energy at $k_{z}R=0$.